Type-two polynomial-time and restricted lookahead: Introduction

 The following notion was originally introduced by Cook \cite{MR1236005} and has been investigated by several other authors as well \cite{SethRec,MR1238294,MR1727821}.
 Recall that for an oracle machine $M$ the number of steps this machine takes on input $\str a$ with oracle $\varphi$ was denoted by $\timef_{M}(\varphi,\str a)$ and that for counting the steps, the convention to count an oracle query as one step was chosen. \begin{definition} Let $M$ be an oracle machine.
 For any oracle $\varphi$ and input $\str a$ denote by $m_{\varphi,\str a}$ the maximum of the lengths of the input and any of the oracle answers that the machine gets in the run on input $\str a$ with oracle $\varphi$.
 The machine $M$ is said to run in \demph{oracle polynomial-time} if there is a polynomial $p$ such that for all oracles $\varphi$ and inputs $\str a$

-Let $\opt$ denote the class of operators that are computed by a machine that runs in oracle polynomial-time. \end{definition} To avoid confusion with different notions of running times, we call a function $t\colon\NN\to\NN$ that fulfills the condition from \eqref{eq:step-count} in place of $p$ a \demph{step-count} of $M$.
-Thus, an oracle machine runs in oracle polynomial-time if and only if it has a polynomial step-count.
+Let $\opt$ denote the class of operators that are computed by a machine that runs in oracle polynomial-time. \end{definition} To avoid confusion with different notions of running times, we call a function $t\colon\NN\to\NN$ such that $\timef_M(\varphi,\str a) \leq t (m_{\varphi,\str a})$ for all $\varphi$ and $\str a$ a \demph{step-count} of $M$.
+That is: a step-count fulfills the condition from \eqref{eq:step-count} but need not be a polynomial and an oracle machine runs in oracle polynomial-time if and only if it has a polynomial step-count.
 An oracle machine with a polynomial step-count may be referred to as a POTM.

 The nature of the restrictions imposed on POTMs significantly differs from imposing a second-order time bound as is done in Definition~\ref{def:BPT}.
 Instead of using higher-order running times, the same type of function that are used as running times for regular Turing machines is used.
 The dependence on the oracle is accounted for by modifying the input of the bounding function.
 This appears to be a relaxation of bounding by second-order polynomials.
 The following result of \cite{MR1236005} shows that this is indeed the case.